 - Sheet Pan Harissa Chicken - sub in the vinaigrette in the sauce for the chicken or the yogurt sauce instead of the preserved lemons OR serve the chicken with the chopped salad dressed with the vinaigrette.

 - Blistered Tomato, Corn and Arugula Salad - I love the balsamic dressing with this salad but for a change of pace, this preserved lemon vinaigrette would be excellent!

-- Make a salad with fresh spinach, sliced eggs, cherry tomatoes for lunch and top it with with tart and tangy lemon dressing – you’ll love the sweetness of the salad with the savoryness of this dressing.
+- Make a salad with fresh spinach, sliced eggs, and cherry tomatoes for lunch and top it with with this lemon dressing.
+You'll love the sweetness of the salad with the savoriness of this dressing.

 - Try this wonderful chickpea-based dish called lahmajoun and add some of the dressing both to the pizza topping and the salad topper!

 One of my favorite kitchen tools is my mini food processor.
-You can read more about what happened when I first received it in this post about me being a bad mom with a bonus jalapeno hummus recipe :-).
-That said, I now love it so if you don’t have one, think about adding a mini food processor to your kitchen tool arsenal.
+You can read more about what happened when I first received it as a gift (plus the post has a bonus jalapeno hummus recipe :-).
+That said, I now love it so if you don't have one, think about adding a mini food processor to your kitchen tool arsenal.
 Otherwise just a good kitchen whisk will do the trick.
 And I also LOVE my handheld citrus juicer .

 - ½ medium sized preserved lemon, seeds removed, rinsed